 Whether you’re keeping your workshop comfortable or protecting your possessions from cold nights, a garage heater can transform an otherwise unused space.
-But garage heaters aren’t like furnaces, so there are several things you need to consider before purchasing the first one you see.
+Garage heaters aren’t like furnaces, however, so there are several things you need to consider before purchasing one.

-Because of the items commonly found in garages such as wood or paint, it’s recommended to stick with either natural gas or electric heaters.
+Because of the items commonly found in garages such as wood or paint, it’s recommended to stick with either natural gas or electric garage heaters.
 Propane could lead to safety concerns, so it’s best to play it safe.
 Plus, these two options have some fantastic benefits.

 Cost is benefit number one.
 Take a look at utility prices and consider how often you may be putting your garage heater to work.
 Natural gas can be the more cost-efficient option if you have access to this within your garage.

-Make sure to check the power requirements on this one before your excitement causes you to pre-emptively buy a heater that isn’t compatible with the voltage you have in your garage.
+Make sure to check the power requirements on this one.
+The last thing you need is to buy a garage heater that isn’t compatible with the voltage you have in your garage.

 To calculate what BTU you’ll require based on the size and ceiling height of your garage, check out this handy BTU Calculator and start talking garage-heater-talk.
 Generally, 50,000 BTUs are needed to heat a 3-car garage or a new generously sized workshop.

-If you want to make it even easier, just give us a call at Crystal and we can help recommend the perfect heater for your new space.
+If you want to make it even easier, just give us a call at Crystal and we can help recommend the perfect garage heater for your specific space.